AdjusterConsole/AdjusterConsole.github.io/README.txt

 Accessed through the settings menu, the appearance option screen allows you to customize the whole color scheme from shadows to background and gradient colors.
 There are several preset color schemes, as well.

-Overall Style
+Overall Style:
 Above 'Authorize Claim' there is a word: 'Neumorphic'.
 Clicking it will show a slightly different set up for the buttons and a vastly different style for the buttons and other elements.
 Clicking the word 'original' that took its place will revert the display back to default.
 Neumorphic is the subtle realism style defined by it's use of soft contrasting shadows and the appearance that the elements are three dimentional extrusion of the environment.

-Storage
+Storage:
 All settings and custom colors are saved regarless of browser open/closed and computer restarts and updates.

-Optimal settings
+Optimal settings:
 Best:
 For best results, use the app.
 To install: